vitalitylearning2021/basicModelsTensorFlow/index.md

 tf.print(message)
 ```

 The Listing is much simple to be read.
-The first instruction performs the import of the TensorFlow library, while the second shows the version.
+The first instruction performs the import of the TensorFlow library, while the second shows the version, `2.7.0` at the time of writing.
 Then, a constant tensor, namely, an immutable sensor, of string type, is defined which has `Hello World` as value.

 The last two instructions perform the printout of the tensor.
 The first `print` uses a Python function and the printout consists of just the properties of the `message` object.
 Indeed, the printout is